Where we began.....

 The nursing faculty at Gulf Coast State College accepts Virginia Henderson's definition of nursing, believing that it encompasses the full scope of nursing practice: "The unique function of the nurse is to assist the individual, sick or well, in the performance of those activities contributing to health or its recovery (or to peaceful death) that he would perform unaided, if he had the necessary strength, will, or knowledge.
 And to do this in such a way as to help him gain independence as rapidly as possible."

 DIVISION OF HEALTH SCIENCES MISSION STATEMENT

-The mission of the Division of Health Sciences is to maintain high levels of academic and clinical standards while providing the medical community with effective and highly motivated health professionals.
-This goal is achieved by meeting the myriad needs of students through supportive academic advising, counseling, and innovative instructional techniques.
+The Division of Health Sciences strives to maintain high levels of academic and clinical standards while providing the allied health community with effective and highly motivated professionals.
+This goal is to be achieved by meeting the diverse needs of students through academic advising, recruiting, counseling, and innovative teaching and learning strategies.